matifanger/crypto-replacer/readme.md

 ## Starting 🚀

 ### How it works:
-crypto-stealer checks the victim clipboard looking for crypto addresses.
+Crypto-stealer checks the victims clipboard looking for crypto addresses.
 When it's found, replaces the original one with anything you want.

-As a victim, it's really hard to know if my address was changed.

 ### Detection:
-Crypto-stealer is UNDETECTED for any kind of antivirus/anti-malware.
+Crypto-stealer is **UNDETECTED** for any kind of antivirus/anti-malware.

 ### Requirements:
 ```
-pyperclip==1.8.0
+pyperclip
+time
+re
+ctypes
+os
+sys
+inspect
 ```

 ### Downloading: